hzi-bifo/corona_lineage_dynamics/README.md

 cd corona_lineage_dynamics
 ```

-Creating conda environment with required dependencies is the simplest way.
+Creating a Conda environment with the required dependencies is the simplest method.
-For making the C/C++ codes, C++ compiler with boost_regex development packages required to be installed.
+To compile the C/C++ code, a C++ compiler with the `boost_regex` development package must be installed.
 ```
 conda env create -f environment.yml conda activate corona_lineage_dynamics